pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 ![alt text](/Data%20Lineage/images/mdi_data-9.png)

-On the next screen you can validate the selected list and press Next button
+On the next screen you can validate the selected list and press Next button.

 ![alt text](/Data%20Lineage/images/mdi_data-10.png)